averagestudentdontfail/Veritas/Veritas.Input/Academia/Psychology/literature-review-on-the-constraints-of-environmental-agency.md

 \begin{displayquote}
 It's like I'm part of the problem even though I don't want to be.
 And knowing that makes the problem worse because now I'm also dealing with feeling guilty, which is exhausting, but the guilt doesn't actually change what i do about it.
 \end{displayquote}
 Notably, the participant suggested that their nature experiences sometimes intensified this psychological tension rather than resolving it.
-Moments of connection with natural environments could highlight the severity of environmental degradation and the preciousness of what might be lost, making the participant more acutely aware of the gap between their values and actions: ``When I'm hiking in a beautiful forest, I sometimes think about how many places like this have been lost, how many more are threatened.
-And then I think about my own contribution to that loss, even indirectly, and it feels heavy.''
+Moments of connection with natural environments could highlight the severity of environmental degradation and the preciousness of what might be lost, making the participant more acutely aware of the gap between their values and actions: "When I'm hiking in a beautiful forest, I sometimes think about how many places like this have been lost, how many more are threatened.
+And then I think about my own contribution to that loss, even indirectly, and it feels heavy."
 This theme revealed complexity in relationships between nature experiences and environmental behaviour that might not be captured by models assuming straightforward pathways from nature contact through positive attitudes to pro-environmental action.
 ## Theme 4: Nature Connection as Moral Motivation
 Despite the behavioural inconsistencies described in Theme 3, the participant identified ways that their ongoing nature experiences influenced environmental attitudes and motivated certain conservation-oriented actions through emotional rather than purely rational pathways:
 \begin{displayquote}